homedash/kankun-json/README.md

 # kankun-json

-A CGI script that provides a simple RESTful JSON API for the Kankun Small K wifi switch.
+A CGI script that provides a simple web interface and RESTful JSON API for the Kankun Small K wifi switch.

 _This project is a fork of Konstantin Dondoshanskiy's `relay.cgi` script._